An Up-to-Date Conjuror

-L'Illusionniste fin de siècle is an 1899 French short silent trick film directed by Georges Méliès.
-It was released in the United States as An Up-to-Date Conjurer, and in Britain as An Up-to-Date Conjuror.
-It is also known as L'Impressionniste fin de siècle and The Conjurer.
+L'Illusionniste fin de siècle is an 1899 French silent trick film directed by Georges Méliès.
+It was released in the United States as An Up-to-Date Conjurer, in Britain as An Up-to-Date Conjuror.
+It is also known as L'Impressionniste fin de siècle, The Conjurer and in Spanish Muñeca transformista.

 Plot

 A conjuror and a ballet dancer perform a quick series of magic acts, including disappearances, reappearances, and transformations.

 Production

 Méliès plays the conjuror.
 The special effects in the film were created using sophisticated substitution splices, with the shots carefully cut and matched together to allow the mid-motion transformations to seem smooth.

 Méliès made two versions of An Up-to-Date Conjuror, with a different dancer and different scenery, as well as slight variations in the action.
 It is possible that other Méliès films could have likewise been filmed more than once.
 The scenery in the more commonly available version of the film was reused for Méliès's later film Fat and Lean Wrestling Match.